What is DACA(Deferred Action for Childhood Arrivals)?

 You will also need to provide several supporting documents when applying for DACA.
 These include:

-• Proof of identity: Passport, birth certificate, state ID, military ID, school ID, etc.
+• Proof of identity: Passport or national identity document of the country of origin, birth certificate, state ID, military ID, school ID (ID must have a photo), etc.

-• Proof you arrived in the United States before turning 16: A copy of your passport with a border stamp, Form I-94, INS documents with date of entry, travel records, school records, medical records, religious ceremony documents, etc.
+• Proof you arrived in the United States before turning 16: A copy of your passport with a border stamp, Form I-94/I-95/I-94W, INS documents with date of entry, travel records, school records from U.S. school where you have attended, medical records, religious ceremony documents from a religious entity, etc.

 • Proof of established residence prior to turning 16 if you left the country and returned later: School records, employment records, tax returns, bank letters, employment verification, etc.

-• Proof of residency since June 2007: Tax returns, payment receipts, utility bills, employment records, medical records, school records, money orders, birth certificates of children born in the United States, car registrations, insurance policies, bank transactions, etc.
+• Proof of residency since 15th June, 2007: Tax returns, payment receipts, utility bills, employment records, medical records, military records (Form DD-214 or NGB Form 22), school records, money orders, birth certificates of children born in the United States, car registrations, insurance policies, bank transactions, etc.

 • Proof that any absences from the country since 2007 were brief: Plane tickets, passport entries, hotel receipts, etc.